On My Way to the Crusades, I Met a Girl Who...: Production

-The film was based on "The Chastity Belt" from Bocaccio's Decameron.
+The film was based on "The Chastity Belt" from Giovanni Boccaccio's The Decameron.
 It was originally titled The Wrong Key.
 Filming took place in Rome in November 1966.
-During filming the title was changed to On My Way to the Crusades I Met a Girl Who...
+During filming, the title was changed to On My Way to the Crusades, I Met a Girl Who...
 Location shooting was done around Bracciano, particularly at Castello Orsini-Odescalchi.

-Reception
+Release

-The film took a number of years before being released in the US.
+The film took a number of years before being released in the United States.
+It opened in San Francisco on 10 September 1969.

-Home Media
+Home media

-On February 27, 2018, the film was released on DVD under its alternate title The Chastity Belt by Warner Archive Collection.
+On 27 February 2018, the film was released on DVD under its alternate title The Chastity Belt by Warner Archive Collection.